What is ancestral calling?

 WHO defines mental health as a state of well-being in which every person realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully and is able to give to his or her community.

-Types of mental health issues include Anxiety & Panic Disorders, Depression, Eating Disorders, Bipolar Disorders, Substance Abuse & Addiction, schizophrenia among many others.
+Types of mental health illnesses include Anxiety & Panic Disorders, Depression, Eating Disorders, Bipolar Disorders, Substance Abuse & Addiction, schizophrenia among many others.

 Mental well-being is just as important and critical as physical well-being.
 Most of us struggle with some aspect of mental health at some point in our lives ranging from mild to severe.
-Whilst some people are relatively able to ‘cope’ with the vicissitudes of life, others need help when struggling with for an example depression and or anxiety.
+Whilst some people are relatively able to ‘cope’ with the vicissitudes of life, others need help when struggling with mental health related illnesses like anxiety and or depression.

-Some symptoms like Schizophrenia which presents itself according to DSM-5 with symptoms such as hearing voices, hallucinations, aggression, abnormal behaviour among others are similar to symptoms of someone who may have an ancestral calling hence creating a lot of confusion.
+Schizophrenia for an example which presents itself according to DSM-5 with symptoms such as hearing voices, hallucinations, aggression, abnormal behaviour among others can be similar to presenting symptoms in an individual who may need to heed an ancestral calling.

-Fortunately as more people learn that healing has not always been linear or western, there’s more collaboration among traditional healers and psychologists/ psychiatrists in working together towards a common goal, healing.
+Fortunately as more people learn that healing has not always been linear, separate or western, there’s more collaboration among traditional healers and psychologists and or/ psychiatrists in working together towards a common goal, optimum healing and support unique to each patient.

 What are the signs and symptoms of an ancestral calling?

 Sighs and symptoms of Ubizo vary from person to person depending on calling.
-Some of the symptoms recorded or testified include but are not limited to the following;
+Some of the symptoms recorded or testified by persons who have lived experiences of an ancestral calling include but are not limited to the following below;

 - Constant vivid dreams for an example some people have mentioned seeing a snake speaking to them in their dreams